 Sleep mode

 The CSD HW block can operate in the CPU sleep mode.
-The user can start CSDADC and move a CPU into sleep mode.
+The user can start CSDADC and move the CPU into Sleep mode.
 After every conversion, the CPU is woken-up by the CSD interrupt, the results are read, and the CPU goes to sleep again to reduce a power consumption.
-After the whole conversion cycle completes, the user can read results, proccess them, and start a new cycle.
+After the whole conversion cycle completes, the user can read the results, process them, and start a new cycle.
 Then, the user configures the CSDADC middleware as described in Configuration Considerations, and updates the main() routine with the following code:

 Deep Sleep mode

-To use the CSDADC middleware in the CPU / System Deep Sleep mode, the user configures a wake-up source (e.g. a pin, WDT, LPC or another entities, that are active in CPU / System Deep Sleep mode), configures the CSDADC middleware as described in Configuration Considerations, configures CSDADC and other drivers' and middleware's (if presented) Deep Sleep Callback structures, registers callbacks, and updates the main() routine with the following code:
+To use the CSDADC middleware in the CPU/System Deep Sleep mode, the user configures a wake-up source (e.g. a pin, WDT, LPC or any other entities that are active in CPU/System Deep Sleep mode), configures the CSDADC middleware as described in Configuration Considerations, configures CSDADC and other drivers' and middleware's (if presented) Deep Sleep Callback structures, registers callbacks, and updates the main() routine with the following code:

 Refer to the Cy_CSDADC_Calibrate() function description for the CSDADC calibration considerations.
 Cy_CSDADC_Enable() performs first-time calibration at the start of CSDADC operation.
 Periodical re-calibrations are required to keep the measurement results accurate.

-Refer to the Cy_CSDADC_Save() and Cy_CSDADC_Restore() functions descriptions to implementat the time-multiplexing operation of CSDADC and CapSense by using a common CSD HW block.
+Refer to the Cy_CSDADC_Save() and Cy_CSDADC_Restore() functions descriptions to implement the time-multiplexing operation of CSDADC and CAPSENSE™ by using a common CSD HW block.

 This version of the CSDADC Middleware was validated for the compatibility with the following Software and Tools: